jcchavezs/nuro/README.md

 <!-- Generated file by make generate-readme.
 DO NOT EDIT. -->
 # El Ñuro

-A tool to get more information about your docker images.
+A tool to get more information about your ~~whales~~ docker images.

 ![El Ñuro](image.png)